-- 52. The AMAB will normally interview any person(s) whom the AMAB believes may be able to provide relevant information, including the student and Faculty.
-If individuals are unable to attend, they will provide the AMAB with a written report. - 53.
+- 52. A student cannot be represented at AMAB except in cases where a student is not capable of representing themselves (e.g., they are suffering from evidenced mental health issues). - 53.
+The AMAB will normally interview any person(s) whom the AMAB believes may be able to provide relevant information, including the student and Faculty.
+If individuals are unable to attend, they will provide the AMAB with a written report. - 54.
 The Chair of the AMAB, with agreement from the other members, can postpone the process to gather more information relating to the case.
-The Secretary will reconvene the Board when the additional information is collected. - 54.
+The Secretary will reconvene the Board when the additional information is collected. - 55.
 The AMAB will review the original evidence; reports provided by the AMP and faculty, where applicable; and the evidence on which the appeal is based.
-The AMAB will then decide whether the allegation of academic misconduct is proven or not proven. - 54.1.
-Where the academic misconduct is not proven, the penalty shall be withdrawn, and the student shall be informed that no further action will be taken. - 54.2.
+The AMAB will then decide whether the allegation of academic misconduct is proven or not proven. - 55.1.
+Where the academic misconduct is not proven, the penalty shall be withdrawn, and the student shall be informed that no further action will be taken. - 55.2.
 Where the academic misconduct is proven, the AMAB will either confirm the original penalty recommended, or impose an alternative penalty based on the published penalty guidelines at Annex A. The AMAB cannot raise the penalty from that initially imposed prior to the appeal.
-The student will also be referred to University student services for further help and guidance if required. - 55.
+The student will also be referred to University Academic Support for further help and guidance if required. - 56.
 This marks the end of the appeal stage.
 The student will be issued with a Completion of Procedures (COP) letter confirming that they have exhausted the University's internal appeals procedure relating to the case of academic misconduct and advising that any further request for redress will need to be made to the Office of the Independent Adjudicator (OIA).